-Cat Eye Discharge: URI, Corneal Ulcer, or Herpesvirus?
+Cat Eye Discharge: URI, Ulcer, Herpes

 Eye discharge in a cat is almost never just "a bit goopy."
 It's almost always one of three clinical conditions — each with different urgency, treatment, and long-term implications.
 Getting the right one matters because the wrong treatment can make feline eye disease much worse.